The Hacker Wars

 The film is structured like Nashville on Meth.
 The viewer is shuttled between story lines at lightning speed mirroring the disjointed lives of the protagonists and life on the Internet.

 Glenn Greenwald (Snowden Leaks), Pulitzer Prize-winning journalist; Thomas Drake, former Senior Executive of the NSA; “the original Edward Snowden”; and others explain why these anti-heroes exposing the security surveillance state through hacking should be supported rather than jailed.
 They are not merely unveiling surveillance programs and the deep-state intelligence; they are exposing how power works.
 According to Glenn Greenwald, “What the Anonymous collective and Hammond’s hacks revealed and Barrett Brown publicized is so criminal that it must be exposed no matter what the means.
 The US Government will go to any lengths, including the suspension of the rule of law, to stop them.”

 Barrett Brown, weev, and Jeremy Hammond have been covered in Rollingstone, Vice, The Wall Street Journal, The New York Times, The Washington Post, Wired, Gawker, BuzzFeed, and The Nation, and are well known in France and the UK.

 The Hacker Wars is the second feature documentary by Vivien Lesnik Weisman.
 She studied Political Science at Barnard College.
-She attended NY Law School and was received in both the NY and Washington DC Bar Association.
+She attended New York Law School and was received in both the New York and Washington DC Bar Association.
 She went on to receive a Master of Fine Arts in Directing from the UCLA School of Theatre, Film and Television.
 Her last film, Man of Two Havanas, opened at Tribeca Film Festival, was met with critical acclaim, and has gone on to win the most prestigious awards throughout the world.